EU copyright law plan angers Radiohead, Pink Floyd

 The artists say the five-year grace period will only encourage the collecting societies to keep the money they owe, and reduces the incentive to find the rights-holder.

-"You thus legitimize one of the most problematic forms of embezzlement adopted by some collecting societies in Europe," their letter reads.
+"You thus legitimise one of the most problematic forms of embezzlement adopted by some collecting societies in Europe," their letter reads.

 Societies say they try to pay rights-holders as quickly as they can and that many already pay their members much quicker than the draft law demands.